 The 11-year-old Mount St John Freestyle has taken the dressage world by storm over the past couple of years.
-Having won individual bronze at the World Equestrian Games in 2018, she and Charlotte are now on course for the 2020 World Cup final in Las Vegas, and after that, the Tokyo Olympics.
+Having won individual bronze at the World Equestrian Games in 2018, she and Charlotte are now on course for the postponed Tokyo Olympics, due to be held in 2021.
 But how much do you know about the Hanoverian mare that Carl and Charlotte call ‘Mrs Valegro’?

 1. Mount St John Freestyle was spotted by her owner Emma Blundell as a foal